LiamCribbs/PigeonStuff/README.md

 # Documentation for the Buttons

 ## Pigeon.Button
-If referencing the buttons in code, make sure you are `using Pigeon`
+When referencing the buttons in code, make sure you are `using Pigeon`

 * Fields
 	* `bool hovering`